Ottawa Mortgage Blog

 If they drop, you can still access better options.

-.
-When you find the right home, you are already halfway there.
+• Speeds up approval.
+When you find the right home, you are in a better position to obtain approval quickly.

 4. Making Changes Before Closing